 Learning Management System (LMS)

 The Carolina Law Library (http://library.law.unc.edu/) provides access for law school students, staff and faculty to a number of legal databases, including LexisNexis and Westlaw.
+The library also maintains a subscription to CALI, the Center for Computer Assisted Legal Instruction, which offers a vast library of online lessons on core subject areas.
 Most law students use these resources heavily.

 There is wireless connectivity throughout the building, including all floors of the law library and in all classrooms and common areas.
-The campus's secure wireless networks (UNC-Secure, which provides extra security because it encrypts data, and UNC-1) are only accessible to students who have registered their wireless devices via the Onyen services homepage (http://onyen.unc.edu/).
+The campus's primary secure wi-fi zone (UNC-Secure) is only accessible to students once they've installed a security certificate on their mobile devices.
+Students may also connect to a secondary secure wi-fi zone, UNC-PSK, by registering their devices via the Onyen services homepage (http://onyen.unc.edu/).
 Wired connectivity is also available throughout the building, although most students rely exclusively on the wireless network.

 My Carolina Law